lidofinance/csm-widget/faq/testnet-main-2.md

 ---
-title: What is required to be a Node Operator is CSM?
+title: What is required to be a Node Operator in CSM?
 ---

 Node operation in CSM involves a long-term commitment to Ethereum's decentralization.
 Responsibilities include: